mark-tanakorn/ticketing/TAV/scripts/native/README.md

 ### Troubleshooting

 **Backend keeps restarting:**
-- Check if `--reload` flag is enabled
+- Check if `--backend-reload` flag is enabled
 - Disable auto-save in your IDE
-- Run without `--reload` for stable operation
+- Run without `--backend-reload` for stable operation

 **Port already in use:**
 ```bash